 Now API A needs to call API B and API C to fulfill the request.
-As this is API to API call or service to service call, there is no user id involved and Client Credentials flow will be used here to get another JWT token to access B and C. The original JWT token doesn’t have the scopes to access B and C as Client1 does not even care A is calling B and C. So here API A needs to get a token associated with client_id apia which has proper scope to access API B and API C.
+As this is API to API call or service to service call, there is no user ID involved and Client Credentials flow will be used here to get another JWT token to access B and C. The original JWT token doesn’t have the scopes to access B and C as Client1 does not even care A is calling B and C. So here API A needs to get a token associated with client_id apia which has the proper scope to access API B and API C.

 This token will have the following claims.

 As the original token has the original user_id or custom claims, it is carried in the entire service to service calls in the Authorization header so that each service has a chance to do fine-grained (role-based or user-based) authorization if it is necessary.
 The new client_credentials token will be passed in the request header “X-Scope-Token” for scope verification against OpenAPI specification on API B and API C.